FLNG – great technology, wrong business model

 Speculating on eternal stratospheric prices in any given market and those prices to be sustainable for decades is not only foolish.
 It is outright criminal.

-Big-ticket LNG projects are hyper-expensive without the junk and they require decades of stable revenues in order to earn their investment back.
+Big-ticket LNG projects are hyper-expensive without the junk and they require decades of stable revenues to earn their investment back.
 No market on earth offers safe, sky-high returns for decades.
 The pain resulting from high-energy prices in any given market usually incites reactions (at least in the long run) and they usually come in the disguise of competitors developing any alternatives they can dream up.
 Who believes that a decade of entrepreneurs developing solutions for ending any given stranglehold would not eventually produce results?

 Before this becomes even more of a rant, let’s turn our eye back on FLNG.
 Is it all doomed then?

 No way.
 FLNG, if done sensibly, can be a solution to many difficult situations.
 And here I talk about floating liquefaction.
 I am not trying to square the circle.
-All I intend to do is bringing back some common sense to this wretched issue as not every situation can be compared to the other.
+All I intend to do is bring back some common sense to this wretched issue as not every situation can be compared to the other.

 Or sometimes you have to be quick and use an LNG transport vessel as floating storage on a fixed jetty until your heavier gear comes online.

-Such installation would very likely not be as large as Prelude or the would be Bonaparte LNG but they would not be destined to the global market in the first place.
+Such installation would very likely not be as large as Prelude or the would-be Bonaparte LNG but they would not be destined to the global market in the first place.
 They would serve more regional markets with different needs.
 Any many of them would be exotic situations not allowing one to generalize.

-Large scale FLNG would probably never really be economical as the extremely high cost of doing so would probably justify investments in any alternatives.
+Large-scale FLNG would probably never really be economical as the extremely high cost of doing so would probably justify investments in any alternatives.
 And with alternatives, I mean alternative ways of getting what we covet most.
-Clean heating, cooling, light and movement and what could be better placed than methane to make it all happen.
+Clean heating, cooling, light, and movement, and what could be better placed than methane to make it all happen?
 This methane does not necessarily have to be pulled from the ocean floor.
 Manufacturing it is another way and it will eventually be more interesting than floating marvels of technology in the middle of Waterworld.

 0 replies